min-nguyen/p2p-rs/readme.md

   - how to send messages to the remote network (via the swarm object)
   - how to handle commands from the console

-#### `network.rs`:
+#### `swarm.rs`:
-Describes global configuration of protocols and messages supported by the network, necessary to all peers that access it.
-Describes local behaviour of how network events are handled, common to all peers using this specific implementation.
+The network logic for discovering peers, connecting to peers, sending/receiving messages, and handling network events.

+Defines the interface for publishing request and response messages to the remote network Defines a Swarm that executes the defined network behaviour and drives the entire network stack.
+Defines a NetworkBehaviour that
   - Defines the types of messages transmitted in the network: responses and requests (for blocks).
   - Defines the type of our network which derives a `NetworkBehaviour`, which is used by all its peers.
   - Configures the communication and discovery protocols for the network
   - Defines how our network handles (behaves to) those protocol events.
     - For communication protocol, it receives request and response messages from remote peers, and
       - Forwards all relevant requests/responses to the local peer implementation.

-#### `swarm.rs`:
-Drives the entire network stack, and executes the defined network behaviour.

-- Defines interface for publishing request and response messages to the remote network

 #### `file.rs`:
 Auxiliary data and functions relevant to the local machine.